Contact Us for a Free Consultation (213) 542-0979

 In other words, you can't put them back in the place that they were.
 These are the types of things that drive a sentence in a particular criminal case.
 What happened to the victim?
 What role did the defendant play in that?
 Are there multiple defendants in a case or is it just one?

-These are the type of considerations that judges and prosecutors have.
-No one thing when it comes to Los Angeles criminal defense, when it comes to sentencing and penalties, the prosecutors and judges are looking out for themselves, and when I say that you have to really think about it common-sense and logically.
+These are the types of considerations that judges and prosecutors have.
+No one thing when it comes to Los Angeles criminal defense, when it comes to sentencing and penalties, the prosecutors and judges are looking out for themselves, and when I say that, you have to really think about it common sense and logically.

-We'll let him do some community service, and then fast-forward ahead a year, two years, three years, that same person gets in a car, drinks and drives, runs somebody over and kills them.
+We'll let him do some community service, and then fast-forward ahead a year, two years, three years, that same person gets in a car, drinks, drives, runs somebody over, and kills them.
 Now the colleagues of that prosecutor and that judge are going to look at them and say you gave this guy nothing.

 Negotiation with Prosecutor

-So, when we sit down and we talk about a case, when we argue a sentencing to a judge, we need to argue from this frame of reference.
+So, when we sit down, and we talk about a case when we argue sentencing to a judge, we need to argue from this frame of reference.
 When I sit down and negotiate cases, that's the frame of reference I'm negotiating from.

 In other words, because they're worried you're going to do something else bad, I'm going to show them all the good stuff you're doing in conjunction with what happened in this one single incident — this aberration — of course, if I have this argument, and be able to say, this person has a great job.

-This person is a father, a mother.
+This person is a father and a mother.
 This person has a bunch of character letters that are saying wonderful things about them.
-Maybe this person was in a difficult point in their life and it's not going to happen again.
+Maybe this person was at a difficult point in their life, and it's not going to happen again.

 You won't have to worry about this particular person because they're not going to be back in front of you.
 This is the type of argument that is going to make a difference in a sentencing case — to be able to convince the judge or the prosecutor or both to give the person a break.

 Give them the benefit of the doubt.
-Give them a chance to show that they can be a productive member of society and they're not going to do this again.
+Give them a chance to show that they can be productive members of society and that they're not going to do this again.

 So, you really have to look at where the defendant is.
-You have to look at the impact to the victim of the crime and you have to argue to a frame of reference that a person is worried that if they give the person a break that it will come back to haunt them.
+You have to look at the impact on the victim of the crime, and you have to argue to a frame of reference that a person is worried that if they give the person a break, it will come back to haunt them.

-If you keep these things in mind in a criminal sentencing, now you're going to be in the best position to get a resolution that is fair and a resolution that a particular defendant can survive from.
-In other words, the defendant can be able to do the punishment, can be able be sentenced but still hold all the important things that they have — their job, their place in society, their ability to move around, their ability to work, their ability to stay free from custody.
+If you keep these things in mind in criminal sentencing, now you're going to be in the best position to get a fair resolution and a resolution that a particular defendant can survive.
+In other words, the defendant can be able to do the punishment, and can be able to be sentenced but still hold all the important things that they have — their job, their place in society, their ability to move around, their ability to work, their ability to stay free from custody.
 These are the things that defendants are worried about.

-Sometimes when I have a defendant that's deathly fearful of going into custody, I make sure that I do everything I can to get a resolution that they don't have to go to jail.
-But sometimes there's a trade off for this.
-In other words, we want to say to the prosecutor, this person can't go to jail.
+Sometimes, when I have a defendant who's deathly fearful of going into custody, I make sure that I do everything I can to get a resolution so that they don't have to go to jail.
+But sometimes, there's a trade-off for this.
+In other words, we want to say to the prosecutor that this person can't go to jail.

-They're scared of death of jail.
+They're scared of death or jail.
 They're not going to commit any more offenses because they do not want to risk going to jail.
 Give them this.
 This is a worse punishment.
-This will teach them more of a lessen tan putting them in jail, especially the LA County jail system, which is overcrowded, has so many inmates in it and a lot of times people are doing a much smaller percentage of time.
+This will teach them more of a lesson than putting them in jail, especially the LA County jail system, which is overcrowded, has so many inmates in it, and a lot of times, people are doing a much smaller percentage of the time.

 Type of Crime Determines Percentage of Jail Time